Ajinkya710/nimbly-app/README.md

 ### Code Structure

-The code uses Redux for state management, styled-components for styling and axios for api communication
+The code uses Redux for state management, styled-components for styling, antd - table and axios for api communication

     store - Manages all the state data for a particular page